cobrauf/grocery-budget-assistant/docs/feature-docs/Feature_Tabs_Views.md

 A simple view displayed when the Search tab is active and no search has been performed (e.g., displays "Search for items...").

 Search Results View (SearchResultsView.tsx):
-Dedicated exclusively to displaying results from a user-initiated search (triggered by the global search bar) within the Search tab.
+Dedicated exclusively to displaying results from a user-initiated search (triggered by the search bar) within the Search tab.
 Functionality remains similar to current search results display (infinite scroll, product cards).

 Search State: Search query and results are maintained within the Search tab.